 Store in a lidded container in the fridge for up to three days.
 Re-warm at 350F for 10 minutes.

-* To make oat flour, toss oats in a food processor and process until a fine meal is formed.
+* To make oat flour, toss oats in a food processor or high speed blender and process until a fine meal is formed.

 Recipe inspired by Dahlia Bakery.